passlab/intel-cilk-runtime/include/cilk/reducers.md

 @paragraph reducers_htw_graph The Parallelism Graph

-The parallelism in an execution of a Cilk program can be represented by a _parallelism graph_.
+The parallelism in an execution of a Intel Cilk Plus program can be represented by a _parallelism graph_.
 This is a directed acyclic graph (DAG) whose vertices represent the parallelism events in the program execution and whose edges represent the serial execution sequences between parallelism events, which